joeylane729/MDSpecialist/SEARCH_FLOW_DOCUMENTATION.md

       - `outcomes`: Expected results and success rates
       - `complications`: Potential risks and complications
       - `category`: One of "Surgery", "Radiosurgery", "Endovascular", or "Other"
-    - **search_query**: Optimized search string for Pinecone vector database queries (used later for finding relevant medical content)
+    - **search_query**: Optimized search string for specialist information retrieval queries (used later for finding relevant medical content)
     - **diagnoses_prompt_text**: The actual GPT prompt that was used to generate the diagnoses (useful for debugging/regeneration)
     - **cpt_codes**: Empty array initially - CPT codes are generated separately via `/api/v1/medical-analysis/cpt-codes` endpoint